Director, 2005 – present Russell B. Long Eminent Scholars Academic Chair

 CCLS Research Associate 2006 – 2010

 Dr. Agustín Parise received his LL.B. and a doctorate in law at the University of Buenos Aires, Argentina.
 He also holds an LL.M. from the Louisiana State University Law Center.
 Dr. Parise is currently a member of the Faculty of Law at Maastricht University in the Netherlands and a widely published scholar of comparative law.
-He is the Executive Editor of the Journal of Civil Law Studies.
+He is the Associate Editor-in-Chief of the Journal of Civil Law Studies.